wp-plugins/polaroid-gallery/readme.txt

 == Installation ==

+You can use the built in installer and upgrader, or you can install the plugin manually.

-To do a new installation of the plugin, please follow these steps.
+To do a manual installation of the plugin, please follow these steps.

 1. Download the zipped plugin file to your local machine.
 2. Unzip the file.
 3. Upload the `polaroid-gallery` folder to the `/wp-content/plugins/` directory.
 4. Activate the plugin through the 'Plugins' menu in WordPress.
+5. Configure any options as desired
-5. Add a gallery and upload some images (the main gallery folder must have write permission).
+6. Add a gallery and upload some images (the main gallery folder must have write permission).

 == Frequently Asked Questions ==

 = Why doesn't it work for me? =

-Some other gallery plugin might be causing a conflict with Polaroid Gallery.
+1. Some other gallery plugin might be causing a conflict with Polaroid Gallery.

+2. Test if the plugin works properly with the default theme.
+Your theme might also generate some kind of css conflict.

 == Changelog ==

+= 2.0.2 =
+* Added Thumbnail text visibility option.
+* Fancybox upgraded to version 1.3.4.
+* New screenshots.

 = 2.0.1 =
 * Added Ignore Gallery columns option for fluid layouts.